lmfit/lmfit-py/doc/model.rst

    :param show_correl:  whether to show list of sorted correlations [``True``]
    :param min_correl:   smallest correlation absolute value to show [0.1]

+.. method:: ModelFit.aic()

+    Calculate the `Akaike Information Criterion <http://en.wikipedia.org/wiki/Akaike_information_criterion>`_ (AIC) of the model fit.
+    AIC measures the relative quality of a statistical model for a given set of data.
+    AIC balances between the fit of the model to the data and the complexity of the model;
+    it can be used to prevent `overfitting <http://en.wikipedia.org/wiki/Overfitting>`_.

+    AIC is computed by `AIC = n * log(rss/n) + 2k`, where `n` is the number of data points, `rss` is the sum of residuals squares, and `k` in the number of varying parameters.

+    AIC is used for model selection by selecting the model with the *lowest* AIC.
+    It is a relative measure and as such can only be used to compare models.
+    Compared to `BIC <http://en.wikipedia.org/wiki/Bayesian_information_criterion>`_, AIC can be considered less conservative, giving less weight to model simplicity (number of parameters) than BIC.

+.. method:: ModelFit.bic()

+    Calculate the `Bayesian Information Criterion <http://en.wikipedia.org/wiki/Bayesian_information_criterion>`_ (BIC) of the model fit.
+    BIC measures the relative quality of a statistical model for a given set of data.
+    BIC balances between the fit of the model to the data and the complexity of the model;
+    it can be used to prevent `overfitting <http://en.wikipedia.org/wiki/Overfitting>`_.

+    BIC is computed by `BIC = n * log(rss/n) + log(n) k`, where `n` is the number of data points, `rss` is the sum of residuals squares, and `k` in the number of varying parameters.

+    BIC is used for model selection by selecting the model with the *lowest* BIC.
+    BIC is a relative measure and as such can only be used to compare models.
+    Compared to `AIC <http://en.wikipedia.org/wiki/Akaike_information_criterion>`_, BIC can be considered more conservative, giving more weight to model simplicity (number of parameters) than AIC.

+.. method:: ModelFit.lik_ratio(other)

+    Calculate a `likelihood ratio test <http://en.wikipedia.org/wiki/Likelihood-ratio_test>`_ for two model fits.

+    The likelihood ratio test is performed on two nested models (`self` is nested in `other`; that is, some of the parameters of `other` are fixed in `self`).

+    The null hypothesis of the test is that the nested model is true.
+    The method returns the p-value of the test - the likelihood of getting the model fits we got, given the null hypothesis and the data.

+    The test calculates the statistic `D = -2 log(lik0/lik1)`.
+    `lik0` and `lik1` are the likelihoods of the nested and the nesting models, which are calculated as the reciprocal of the residual sum of squares.

+    By Wilks's theorem, `D` is approximately `chi-square distributed <http://en.wikipedia.org/wiki/Chi-squared_distribution>`_ with `df` degrees of freedom, where `df` is the difference in number of parameters between the models; this allows the approximation of the p-value.

 :class:`ModelFit` attributes